stevengonsalvez/promptregistry-mcp/README.md

 The server uses a single directory for all prompts:

 1. If the environment variable `PROMPT_REGISTRY_PROJECT_DIR` is set, prompts are stored in that directory.
 2. If not set, prompts are stored in `~/.promptregistry/` in your home directory.
+On first startup, or if prompts are missing, the server will attempt to copy predefined prompts from a local `default_prompts_data/` directory (if present) into `~/.promptregistry/`.

 **Prompt JSON File Structure (`your-prompt-id.json`):**